arow-oss/arow.info-blog/preprocessed-site/posts/2015-12-17-purescript-intro.markdown

 are many DOM manipulation libraries available.
 In this section, I talk about five different PureScript libraries used for DOM manipulation: purescript-simple-dom, purescrit-dom, purescript-react, Thermite, and Halogen.
+They are ordered from least-used to most-used.
+When using PureScript in production, you should really consider using Thermite or Halogen.

 ### purescript-simple-dom